colll78/cardano-lightning/docs/adrs/minimal-state.md

 ##### Signing snapshots

 This works analogously to signatures of cheques.
-That is, its `Ed25519`, and the message is the concatenation of the channel id and the snapshot.
+That is, its `Ed25519`, and the message is the concatenation of the channel id and the snapshot as bytes.

+Signature under snapshot consolidates and finalizes commitments from the accounted by approving both sent and received amounts.
+Commitments to not accounted cheques can still be increased by the issuer though.

 Signed snapshots should be exchanged periodically.